-The number of times onsite inspections were carried out by firefighting agencies throughout Japan in FY2018 came to 862,630.
-(Attachment 1-1-44 untranslated)
+The number of times onsite inspections were carried out by firefighting agencies throughout Japan in FY2018 totaled 862,630.
+(Attachment 1-1-44, untranslated)

-Fire chiefs or fire station chiefs may order measures that must be taken with respect to deficiencies in fire protection management at the fire prevention properties, fire protection equipment etc. that has not been installed at such properties, or other problems brought to light through the onsite inspections.
-Such measures include appointing fire protection managers and installing fire protection equipment etc. or special fire protection equipment etc., pursuant to the regulations in Article 8, Article 8-2, or Article 17-4 of the Fire Service Act.
-In cases where this is recognized as posing a hazard for fire prevention, they can order that the necessary measures be taken, such as repairing or relocating the fire prevention properties in question or removing the hazards from them, or else question or removing the hazards from them, or else prohibiting or restricting their use, pursuant to the regulations in Article 5, Article 5-2, or Article 5-3 of the Fire Service Act.
-The act states that they must publicly announce when they issue orders such as these.
+Fire chiefs or fire station chiefs may order measures that must be taken with respect to deficiencies in fire prevention management at fire prevention properties, such as failure to install fire protection equipment, or other problems brought to light through onsite inspections.
+Such measures include appointing fire prevention managers and installing fire protection equipment or special fire protection equipment, etc., pursuant to the regulations in Article 8, Article 8-2, or Article 17-4 of the Fire Service Act.
+In addition, in cases where this is recognized as posing a hazard for fire prevention, necessary measures such as repairs, relocation, elimination of hazards, as well as prohibition or restriction of use of the relevant fire prevention property may be ordered pursuant to the regulations in Article 5, Article 5-2, or Article 5-3 of the Fire Service Act.
+The act also states that in the event that such an order is issued, public notice shall be given.

-In cases where violations of fire prevention laws or ordinances are discovered as a result of these onsite inspections, the fire chief or fire station chief works to redress these violations to bring them back into legal compliance, such as by issuing warnings or other remedial instructions, orders, and so on.
-(Attachment 1-1-45, 46, 47, 48 untranslated)
+In cases where violations of fire prevention laws or ordinances are discovered as a result of such onsite inspections, the fire chief or fire station chief works to redress these violations to bring them back into legal compliance, such as by issuing warnings or other remedial instructions, orders, etc. (Attachment 1-1-45, 46, 47, 48, untranslated)

-Particularly for specified violating properties (this refers to specified fire prevention properties with a floor area of 1,500m2 or more or unspecified fire prevention properties with 11 or more floors, excluding the basement, where sprinkler systems, indoor fire hydrants, or fire alarm systems have not been installed in a majority of the sections where such equipment must be installed), strict guidance is imposed based on the severity of the violation, such as those that pose a significant hazard to human life in the event that a fire should break out.
+Particularly for specified violating properties (this refers to specified fire prevention properties with a floor area of 1,500m or more, or unspecified fire prevention properties with 11 or more floors excluding the basement where sprinkler systems, indoor fire hydrants, or fire alarm systems have not been installed in a majority of sections where such equipment must be installed), strict guidance is imposed based on the severity of the violation, such as those that pose a significant hazard to human life in the event that a fire should break out.

-As of March 31, 2019, there were 189 specified violating properties, and so therefore it is necessary to continue working to thoroughly correct these violations in a focused manner.
+As of March 31, 2019, there were 189 specified violating properties, and therefore it is necessary to continue working to thoroughly correct these violations in a focused manner.
 (Table 1-1-17)